ricardoy/coccimorph/README.md

 # COCCIMORPH

 This is a pure Python 3 implementation of [COCCIMORPH](http://www.coccidia.icb.usp.br/coccimorph/), a system for the automatic diagnosis of *Coccidia* using morphological characteristics.
-A test dataset for *Eimeria* species for domestic fowl can be found [here](http://www.coccidia.icb.usp.br/uploadoocyst/coccimorph/tutorials/SevenSpeciesFowl.zip).
+A test dataset for *Eimeria* species for domestic fowl can be found [here](http://www.coccidia.icb.usp.br/uploadoocyst/coccimorph/tutorials/SevenSpeciesFowl.zip); for rabbits, there is [this dataset](http://www.coccidia.icb.usp.br/uploadoocyst/coccimorph/tutorials/ElevenSpeciesRabbit.zip).

 ## Installation